 The Physical/Virtual Product

 Before plunging into the “real” review I want to mention the physical and virtual formats the book is provided in.
-Five Simple Steps sent me a review copy of the paperback, plus a the virtual bundle of the book as an
+Five Simple Steps sent me a review copy of the paperback, plus a the virtual bundle of the book as an .epub, .mobi (Amazon Kindle) and .pdf.

 The physical book is gorgeous.
 It’s impeccably printed on lovely paper.
 The page layout is clear and uncluttered.
 The 5-sections-with–5-chapters IA makes it really straightforward to re-find things (after all, it would be a poor IA book that has a bad IA itself!).